mayneyao/gatsby-starter-notion/README-EN.md

 [English Doc](README-EN.md) | [中文文档](README.md)

-This is a starter pack to help you quickly build your site with Gatsby.js & Notion.so
+This is a starter kit to help you quickly build your site with Gatsby.js & Notion.so

-Built-in [gatsby-source-notion-database] (https://github.com/mayneyao/gatsby-source-notion-database) plugin, which converts data in Notion Database into Graphql data nodes available in Gatsby.
+Built-in [gatsby-source-notion-database](https://github.com/mayneyao/gatsby-source-notion-database) plugin, which converts data in Notion Database into Graphql data nodes available in Gatsby.

 Demo site: https://gatsby-stater-notion.netlify.com/